 A hybrid cloud and edge IoT solution is built using the IoT Edge platform.
 The Azure IoT edge simplifies the IoT development efforts using its existing skill and resources.
 It also enables artificial intelligence, reduces the overall IoT solution costs, and let the users operate the edge devices offline.

-IoT Suite includes preconfigured solutions for getting you quickly started with and for exploring common IoT cases, like predictive maintenance, connected factory and remote monitoring.
+Azure IoT solution accelerators includes preconfigured solutions for getting you quickly started with and for exploring common IoT cases, like predictive maintenance, connected factory and remote monitoring.
 These solutions can be easily deployed to your Azure subscription for running a complete IoT scenario.
 The preconfigured solutions leverage these services:

 Azure IoT Hub enables secure and reliable bi-directional communications between multiple devices and a solution back end.
 To connect the IoT devices with Microsoft Azure, the IoT Hub is used.
 The IoT Hub works on a per-device basis so that the IoT solution retains confidentiality of both cloud-to-device and device-to-cloud messages.
 It provides secure connection using per-device security credentials and access control.